rloot/ZOK/README.md

 ```

 ## Usage
-1. Describe the schemas with zod under the root folder in `schemas.ts`
+1. Describe the schemas with zod under the src folder in `schemas.ts`
 2. Executing the ZOD